marcustrp/musicore/README.md

 Importer for musicstring and ABC (using abcjs).
 Would like to support both MEI and MusicXML in the future.

+*musicstring is a single-line music notation with some inspiration from ABC notation.
+Musicstring syntax specification can be found [here](https://github.com/marcustrp/musicstring).*

 ## Content

-### musicstring

-Single-line music notation with some inspiration from ABC notation.
-Musicstring syntax can be found [here](https://github.com/marcustrp/musicstring).

 ### Core